Psoralea spissa: Differences with related species

-Otholobium spissum differs from O. candicans, which is an open spreading or upright shrub with willowy seasonal shoots (not a densely branched, compact shrub), that sheds last season's short shoots (not retaining them), has narrow leaves with very fine soft hair or hairless with hardly visible glands (not broader hairless leaves with clearly visible glands), flowers without bracts, a white silky hairy or hairless calyx, lilac petals (not small tufts of hairs subtending the small stumpy flowers, a sparsely black-haired calyx and white petals) and chestnut brown seeds (not khaki with brown blotches).
+Psoralea spissa differs from P. candicans, which is an open spreading or upright shrub with willowy seasonal shoots (not a densely branched, compact shrub), that sheds last season's short shoots (not retaining them), has narrow leaves with very fine soft hair or hairless with hardly visible glands (not broader hairless leaves with clearly visible glands), flowers without bracts, a white silky hairy or hairless calyx, lilac petals (not small tufts of hairs subtending the small stumpy flowers, a sparsely black-haired calyx and white petals) and chestnut brown seeds (not khaki with brown blotches).

 Taxonomy

 As far as known, a specimen of this species was first collected by the famous South African botanist Harry Bolus in 1907.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium spissum.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name spissum is derived from the Ancient Greek word σπιδνός (spidnós) meaning dense or solid.
+In 2022 Stirton concluded that Otholobium is a synonym of Psoralea and renamed the species P. spissa.